Keeping track of glaucoma medications along with your other schedules and responsibilities can be challenging.

 - Keep a record of each medication you are taking.
 Write down the name, dosage, and the number of times it should be taken each day.
 Keep it in your purse or wallet.
 This reminder can help you remember how often to use your medications.

-- Schedule your next checkup before you leave the doctor’s office, and put the appointment on your calendar.
+- Schedule your next checkup before you leave the doctor’s office, and put the appointment on your calendar or smartphone.

 - Go for a checkup before you go on a long trip or start a long-term, demanding project.